 Ultimately, your car insurance policy is in place to provide you with the peace of mind that you’ll be covered should the worst happen.
 So, although you may never have to, it’s important that you’re fully aware of what to do if you’re involved in an accident.
 As a minimum, you should know your insurance company’s name, their contact number and your policy number.
 You may also want to look into the finer details, such as whether you’ll receive a courtesy car or if you’ll be expected to pay an additional administration fee.
 This information should be included in your paperwork.

-Taking the time to understand your insurance policy details will mean you’re fully prepared in the event you need to file a claim.
+Taking the time to understand your insurance policy details will mean you’re fully prepared in the event you need to file a claim and if you ever are unfortunate to be involved in an accident make sure you get advice straight away.